pottendo/pottendo-Pi1541/README.md

 _*) now validated with at least 2 setups - credits to @ILAH and @znarF on F64!
 <br />

 If enabled (see below), network is activated in the background.
 For Wifi it may take a few seconds to connect and retreive the IP Address via DHCP.
+On can chose a static network configuration for faster startup, see below.
 The IP address is briefly shown on the LCD, once received.
 One can check the IP address on the screen (HDMI).
 <br />